Core Concepts: The Value Cycle

 The Value Cycle articulates a broadly applicable management process for achieving and sustaining superior performance; specifically, it ties together: Value, which refers to an organization's ability to exceed the specific needs of its customers.

 The concept of a customer can be more complex than it appears.
 Included in ‘customer’ are the different members of the decision making unit, the business buyer, the economic buyer, the technical buyer and other stakeholders who may not be buyers, or even users, but who are impacted by the outputs of the solution.
+Understanding these perspectives is critical for business value selling and for engaging in effective value-based conversations with every stakeholder.

-Ibbaka Valio - our Pricing and Value Management Platform - helps B2B SaaS companies communicate the value of their offering and put price in the context of value.
+Our Pricing and Customer Value Management Platform helps B2B SaaS companies communicate the value of their offering and put price in the context of value.
 We use the Value Cycle Framework to visualize the five-step process.
-The value cycle defines how organizations create, communicate, deliver, document and capture value (in price).
-Here is a good summary written by Steven Forth.
+The value cycle defines how organizations create, communicate, deliver, document, and capture value (in price).

 Ibbaka - The Value Cycle

-For another perspective on the Value Cycle see Understanding the Value Cycle by Matt Wensing.
+For another perspective on the Value Cycle, see: Understanding the Value Cycle by Matt Wensing.

 Previous